rupertnash/cpp4computsci/practicals/02/README.md

 means it can take good advantage of all the levels without tuning multiple parameters.

+(E.g. an ARCHER node has L1, L2, and L3 caches, and the RAM is divided into two NUMA regions.
+If using co-arrays or OpenSHMEM one can view local RAM as a cache for the distributed memory - i.e. 6 levels!)

 This exercise will walk you through a simple implementation.

-I have included implementations of the functions that do the "bit-twiddling" for translating between a two-dimensional $x$-$y$ index and the Morton index, in the file `bits.hpp`.
+I have included implementations of the functions that do the "bit-twiddling" for translating between a two-dimensional `x-y` index and the Morton index, in the file `bits.hpp`.
 These are reasonably fast, but can be beaten if you are interested to try!